Living wage

-A living wage is defined as the minimum income necessary for a worker to meet their basic needs.
+A living wage is the minimum income required for a worker to meet their basic needs.
 This is not the same as a subsistence wage, which refers to a biological minimum, or a solidarity wage, which refers to a minimum wage tracking labor productivity.
-Needs are defined to include food, housing, and other essential needs such as clothing.
+Needs include food, housing, and other essentials such as clothing.
 The goal of a living wage is to allow a worker to afford a basic but decent standard of living through employment without government subsidies.
 Due to the flexible nature of the term "needs", there is not one universally accepted measure of what a living wage is and as such it varies by location and household type.
 A related concept is that of a family wage – one sufficient to not only support oneself, but also to raise a family.

 The living wage differs from the minimum wage in that the latter can fail to meet the requirements for a basic quality of life, which leaves the worker to rely on government programs for additional income.
 Living wages have typically only been adopted in municipalities.
 In economic terms, a minimum wage is a price floor for labor created by a legal threshold, rather than a reservation wage created by price discovery.
-The living wage is one possible guideline for determining a target price floor, while a minimum wage is a policy to enforce a chosen price floor.
+The living wage is one possible guideline for setting a target price floor, while a minimum wage is a policy that enforces a chosen price floor.